 In terms of college education, Cedar City is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.64% of adults in Cedar City have a college degree.

-The per capita income in Cedar City in 2010 was $17,737, which is low income relative to Utah and the nation.
-This equates to an annual income of $70,948 for a family of four.
+The per capita income in Cedar City in 2010 was $18,887, which is lower middle income relative to Utah and the nation.
+This equates to an annual income of $75,548 for a family of four.
 However, Cedar City contains both very wealthy and poor people as well.

 The most common language spoken in Cedar City is English.
 Other important languages spoken here include Spanish and French.